 Certain courses are approved to fulfill GPAC requirements in more than one category.

 Courses taken in fulfillment of G-PAC requirements may also be counted toward majors or minors.
 Transfer courses taken prior to, but not after, admission to George Washington University may count toward the University General Education Requirement and G-PAC, if those transfer courses are equivalent to GW courses that have been approved by the University and the College.

 Lists of approved courses in the above categories are included on each undergraduate major's page in this Bulletin.

-In addition to the University General Education Requirement, undergraduate students in Columbian College must complete a further, College-specific general education curriculum—Perspective, Analysis, Communication, or G-PAC.
+In addition to the University General Education Requirement, undergraduate students in the Columbian College of Arts and Sciences (CCAS) must complete a further, Columbian College-specific general education curriculum—Perspective, Analysis, Communication, or G-PAC.
 Together with the University General Education Requirement, G-PAC engages students in active intellectual inquiry across the liberal arts.
 Students achieve a set of learning outcomes that enhance their analytical skills, develop their communication competencies, and invite them to participate as responsible citizens who are attentive to issues of culture, diversity, and privilege.